SaxxonPike/art-track-plus/README.md

   - Includes Internet Explorer, Firefox, and Chrome.
 Possibly others.
   - Responsive design helps things work on whatever size screen you've got.

+### Installation

+1. Download `art-track-plus-release.zip`, and extract it into a new folder.
+1. Run `index`.
+It should automatically open your default browser.

 ### Using Art Track Plus

 #### Menus